LoginRadius/docs/content/blog/get-started-react/index.md

 `https://<LoginRadius APP Name>.hub.loginradius.com/auth.aspx?action=login&return_url=<Return URL>`

 **Where:**
-- LoginRadius App Name is the name of your app as mentioned in [Get Credential](#getcredential) step.
+- LoginRadius App Name is the name of your app as mentioned in  step.
 - return_url is where you want to redirect users upon successful registration or login.

 > return_url can be your website, frontend app, or backend server url where you are handling the access token.